Three white flowers with pointed petals on green leaves.

 Here is a little step-by-step guide:

-1. Have some tissues at hand to blow your nose if you need them.
-Don’t try to wipe your eyes!
+1. Have some tissues at hand to clean your nose if you have to. do not try t whipe your eyes!

-2. Lay down and bring your head into a vertical position.
+2. Lie down and bring your head into a vertical position.

-3. Close your eyes and put one drop into each inner corner of your eyelids.
+3. Put one drop into each inner corner of your closed eyelids.

 4. When you are ready, use your fingers to open your eyes and roll around your eyeballs until the liquid spreads.

-6. Breathe slowly and deeply.
-You may breathe in through your crown downwards to your feet, and breathe out from the feet upwards through the top of your head.
-Relax your body with each breath.
+5. Breathe slowly and deeply.
+You may breathe in through your feet upwards to the top of your head. and out downwards from your crown to your feet Relax your body with each breath.

-7. The intense burning sensation will only last about 90 seconds and subsides faster the more often you open your eyes.
+6. The intense burning sensation will only last about 90 seconds and subsides faster the more often you counter-intuitivly open your eyes.

-8. After 10-20 minutes, it is done and you can get up relaxed and refreshed.
+7. After 10-15 minutes, it is done and you can get up relaxed and refreshed while giving your eyes some more time to adjust to bright light.

 Please note: Sananga should always be approached with respect and care.
 First-time users are advised to consult experienced guides or practitioners familiar with plant medicine traditions.